-The ways that glass is manufactured, treated, finished and handled presents risks for cuts, punctures and abrasions as well as thermal hazards in both the temperature of the glass that is being handled when it comes off machines as well as the environment of the plants.
-National Safety Apparel began manufacturing thermal PPE in 1935, which is important to glass plant workers against heat treated glass substances.
+The way that glass is manufactured, treated, finished, and handled is a multi-step process that is not without risk for cuts, punctures, and abrasions.
+Workers are also vulnerable to thermal hazards from the temperature of the glass that is being handled when it comes off machines as well as the environment of the plants.

-Safety when facing the potential for all three of these hazards is what National Safety Apparel calls Mechanical Protection.
-ANSI 105 measures protection for these hazards and you can find out more about ANSI 105 and Cut/Mechanical Protection in our blog.
+Mechanical protection from National Safety Apparel includes garments that provide cut, puncture, and abrasion protection.
+The main safety standard that measures protection for these multiple hazards is ANSI/ISEA 105.
 Each type of glass protective clothing you choose to wear may have different levels as defined by ANSI 105.

 Full body coverage using glass protection clothing is important for every task that involves manufacturing glass.
-Glass handling gloves that have cut, puncture and abrasion protection that meet ANSI 105 standards are the most obvious form of glass PPE that plant workers should be provided.
+Glass handling gloves that have cut, puncture, and abrasion protection that meet ANSI 105 standards are the most expected form of glass PPE that plant workers should be provided.

-Moving and handling large sheets of glass often takes two people and proper lifting techniques may require handlers to have the glass up to their chest and neck.
-Cut protective jackets and neck protection are an especially important part of glass handling protective clothing to have when moving and lifting glass like this.
+Moving and handling large sheets of glass often takes two people and proper lifting techniques may require handlers to lift the glass to their chest and neck.
+Cut protective jackets and neck protection are an especially important part of glass handling protective clothing to have when moving and lifting glass.

-Glass is manufactured at hot temperatures and comes off of machines at temperatures that are dangerous to handle without gloves and other thermal protection.
-No matter what type of glass it is and how it’s manufactured or treated, from insulated, coated, laminated or floating glass, proper thermal protection is needed to handle or move to the next stage of the process.
+Glass is manufactured at hot temperatures and comes off machines at temperatures that are dangerous to handle without gloves and other thermal protection.
+No matter what type of glass it is or how it’s manufactured or treated - from insulated, coated, laminated, or floating glass - proper thermal protection is needed to handle or move glass onto the next stage of the process.

-National Safety Apparel’s terry gloves and Kevlar glove options offer both heat and cut protection that meets ANSI 105 standards, which allows for glass handling off of machines with the safety against thermal and cut hazards.
-From various heat, cut, abrasion and puncture levels, there are multiple glove options to fit the job at hand.
+National Safety Apparel’s terry gloves and Kevlar glove offer both heat and cut protection that meet ANSI 105 standards, which allows for glass handling off machines with protection against thermal and cut hazards.
+From various heat, cut, abrasion, and puncture levels, there are multiple glove options to fit the task at hand.

 Low Visibility Hazards

-Most plants and factories use forklifts and motorized equipment to lift heavy manufactured products, and glass plants are no different.
-Racks and tow motors may be used to move around the finished glass or move it to the next point of production.
-Areas of plants and factories also may have lighting issues that cause visibility hazards of workers.
-Glass plants and factory workers don't work near roadways, so they do not need to choose hi-vis workwear that meets ANSI 107 class standards, though those options are available and among the safest for worker visibility.
-Non-ANSI orange as well as fluorescent orange and yellow mesh vests are easy ways to enhance worker visibility and combat potential struck-by hazards with the use of motorized equipment in plants and factories.
+Most plants and factories use forklifts and motorized equipment to lift heavy manufactured products, and glass plants are no exception.
+Racks and tow motors may be used to transport finished glass or move it to the next point of production.

+Hi-vis clothing is also an asset in areas of plants and factories that may have low-light issues that can compromise visibility of workers.
+Glass plants and factory workers do not conduct work near roadways, so hi-vis workwear that meets ANSI 107 class standards is not required, though those options are available and among the safest for worker visibility.
+Non-ANSI orange as well as fluorescent orange and yellow mesh vests the most convenient way to enhance worker visibility and reduce potential struck-by hazards.

-While these hi-vis mesh vest options do work well to help make workers more visible, they don’t offer mechanical protection.
-Enhanced visibility trim options can be added to CUTGUARD jackets, so cut protection is still guaranteed while offering a better visibility option for workers in the glass plant and factory.
+While these hi-vis mesh vest options work well to help make workers more visible, they do not offer mechanical protection.
+Enhanced visibility trim options can be added to CUTGUARD jackets ensuring cut protection while offering better visibility for workers in the glass plant and factory.